Driver Of Truck Found With 39 Bodies In U.K. Is Charged With Manslaughter

 His friends and family have said he is innocent, according to The Guardian.

 Initially, the police said the victims – 31 men and eight women — were thought to be Chinese.
-However, about two dozen families in Vietnam have reported missing family members to Essex authorities, according to the VNExpress website.
+However, about two dozen families in Vietnam have reported missing family members to authorities in England, according to the VNExpress website.

 Police are conducting DNA tests to try to positively identify the remains, while authorities in the north-central province of Nghe An, in Vietnam, have taken samples of hair and fingernails from people who believe their family members may be among the dead.
 Thirteen people from one district in the province have been reported missing.